visionvlsi/be_design_using_openlane/floorplan.md

 In summary, floorplanning is a critical step in VLSI physical design, as it defines the approximate placement of the various functional blocks and other components on the chip's silicon area.
 The floorplan takes into account design requirements, manufacturing constraints, power and signal distribution, and the hierarchy of the design.
 The floorplan should be optimized to meet various design parameters, including power consumption, signal integrity, and manufacturability, and it should be flexible enough to accommodate changes and modifications as the design progresses.

+#### More on floorplan

+Floorplanning can be done manually or automatically.
+In manual floorplanning, the designer uses a graphical interface to place the blocks and adjust their sizes and positions.
+This approach provides more control and flexibility but can be time-consuming and error-prone.
+In automatic floorplanning, software tools are used to generate the floorplan based on pre-defined design rules and constraints.
+This approach is faster and less error-prone but may not provide as much flexibility or control as manual floorplanning.

+The floorplan can have a significant impact on chip performance and manufacturability.
+For example, a poorly optimized floorplan can lead to longer signal delays, increased power consumption, and higher manufacturing costs.
+On the other hand, a well-optimized floorplan can help improve chip performance, reduce power consumption, and make the design more manufacturable.

+Floorplanning can also impact the chip's thermal characteristics.
+The placement of power-hungry blocks can affect the chip's thermal profile, and a poorly optimized floorplan can lead to hot spots, which can affect chip performance and reliability.
+To address this, the floorplan can be optimized to distribute heat evenly throughout the chip and to ensure that power-hungry blocks are placed in areas with good thermal management.

+Floorplanning is typically an iterative process that involves multiple iterations of placement, optimization, and analysis.
+The designer may need to make trade-offs between different design parameters, such as area, power, timing, and signal integrity, to arrive at an optimal floorplan.

+Finally, the floorplan serves as the starting point for the subsequent physical design steps, such as placement and routing.
+Any changes made to the floorplan may affect the placement and routing, and vice versa.
+Therefore, it is important to have a good understanding of the floorplan and its impact on the overall chip design.